shavmark/MainSketch/README.md

 # MainSketch
-This is an OpenFrameworks .9 and Kinect 2.0 SDK based project, both need to be installed and OpenFramworks needs to be in the Visual Studio 2015 soltuion.
+This is an OpenFrameworks .9 and Kinect 2.0 SDK based project, both need to be installed and OpenFramworks needs to be in the Visual Studio 2015 solution.

 https://github.com/elliotwoods and https://github.com/UnaNancyOwen provide Kinect 2 projects and make good references.